'Thor' tops 'Daddy's Home 2,' 'Orient Express' at box office

-LOS ANGELES – The God of Thunder isn't ready to relinquish his box office throne yet.
+LOS ANGELES (AP) — The God of Thunder isn't ready to relinquish his box office throne yet.

 Continue Reading Below